Job Chapter 31

 “By wishing a curse to his soul”: Not to his soul as distinct from his body, being the superior excellency and immortal part.
 That it be everlastingly damned, as wicked men wish to their own souls, and the souls of others.
 But to his person, wishing some calamity might befall him, some disease seize upon him, or that God would take him away by death.
 Job would never suffer himself to wish anything of this kind unto his enemy.

-Job had never wished destruction to any man.
+Job had never wished for the destruction of any man.
 He had never asked God to destroy his enemies.
 Job did not want them cursed.
 We saw in an earlier lesson, where he had taught others of the Words of the LORD.

 Job 31:31 “If the men of my tabernacle said not, Oh that we had of his flesh! we cannot be satisfied.”